shunpingong/SC1015-Project/README.md

 5. Neural Network

 ## Conclusion
-1. Briefly summarize your findings in Experiments.
+1. Briefly summarize your findings in Experiments.<br>
-   -
+   - test
 2. The limitation of your current model.
 How you can improve your model.
-   -talk in terms of too many rows of data in our dataset -cannnot really cross validation for many combinations if not take too long to even output -try to cut down more rows of data so we can perform more cross validation to figure out the best hyperparameters
+   - talk in terms of too many rows of data in our dataset
+   - cannnot really cross validation for many combinations if not take too long to even output
+   - try to cut down more rows of data so we can perform more cross validation to figure out the best hyperparameters

 ## What did we learn from this project?